 “Hip Hop Has Saved My Life” revolves around the struggle MCs have to go through to make it out of the hood.

 I love everything from the storytelling Lupe does on his verses to Nicki Jean’s emotional hook over the heart-pumping instrumental that powers the song.
 S**t, why don’t I just say I am a fan of literally everything I heard!

 Supposedly, this song is about Slim Thug… I can definitely see that!

 What more can I say about this track?
-It’s commercial, but deep; it’s simple, yet Lupe’s verses are really complex on it.
-The fact that Lupe on the second verse is talking about a light that’s beaming and bouncing off numerous things is amazing!
+It’s commercial but deep; it’s simple, yet Lupe’s verses are really complex.
+The fact that Lupe talks about a light that’s beaming and bouncing off numerous things in his second verse is amazing!

-Commercial fans love this song because of its chorus and the melody behind it (Kudos Matthew Santos); Hip hop heads should love it because of its direction.
-In other words, this song offers to completely different angles to look at it.
+Commercial fans love this song because of its chorus (Kudos Matthew Santos); Hip hop heads should love it because of its direction.
+In other words, this song offers two completely different angles to look at it.